sbnb-irb/signaturizer/README.md

 The only strong dependency for this resource is [RDKit](https://www.rdkit.org/docs/Install.html) which can be installed in a local conda environment.
+The installation procedure takes less than 5 minutes.

 ### Conda environment